CMSC226F18/assignment-2-shell/README.md

 to dynamically allocate enough memory to store the entire path.

 5. Now complete `parsePath`.
-You need to parse `thePath`, by looping over it (via `nextcharptr`), and pointing to each substring in the `dirs` array that is filled.
+You need to parse `thePath`, by looping over it, I suggest `strotok` like we do in `parseCommand`.
 For example, if the PATH contains ".:/bin:/usr/bin", you will fill `dirs` as follows:

 ```
 dirs[0] contains .
 dirs[1] contains /bin
 dirs[2] contains /usr/bin
 ```

-Note that you really just need each element of `dirs` to point to the right place in `thePath`.
-If these are to be interpreted as strings, you will then replace the delimiter with the string terminator, the value '\0'.

 6. Once `parsePath` works, you should verify this with the DEBUG loop at the end of the function.